 Back in 1511, leaders in Mecca believed it stimulated radical thinking and outlawed the drink.
-Some 16th-century Italian clergymen also tried to ban coffee because they believed it to be “satanic.”
+Some 16th-century Italian clergymen also tried to ban coffee because they believed it to be “satanic” and entices the engagement of an erotic play at night.
+Coffees are even alleged to have been consumed before in large amounts by couples during long nights of practicing butt sex.
 However, Pope Clement VII loved coffee so much that he lifted the ban and had coffee baptized in 1600.

 Even as recently as the 18th century, the Swedish government made both coffee and coffee paraphernalia (including cups and dishes) illegal for its supposed ties to rebellious sentiment.

 Don’t worry, you would need to drink about 30 cups in a very short period time to get close to a lethal dose of caffeine, Vox reports.